Foreign companies in Finland – income taxes

 Preparatory and auxiliary activities do not give rise to a permanent establishment.
 Examples of preparatory and auxiliary activities:

 - data collection

-After-sales services offered to customers are not usually considered preparatory or auxiliary activities.
-After-sales services can include repair work under warranty or deliveries of spare parts to the customer from a fixed place of business.
-These services are considered a part of your company’s business operations and they therefore cannot be just preparatory or auxiliary activities.
+However, after-sales services offered to a customer of the principal enterprise are not usually regarded as preparatory and auxiliary activities.
+Examples of such services include repair work under warranty, and deliveries of spare parts to the customer, from a fixed place of business.
+They are considered an important part of the foreign company’s business.
+For this reason, they cannot be regarded as a preparatory and auxiliary activity.